FlaAI/MPCS/README.md

-# Meta Pattern Concern Score: A Novel Metric for Customizable Evaluation of Multi-classification
+# Meta Pattern Concern Score: A Novel Optimization Objective for Explainable and Customizable Learning of Multi-Classifiers

 ## Update